Scotiabank lifts Crescent Point Energy Corp. [CPG] price estimate. Who else is bullish?

 Participants can listen to this event online via webcast.
 Alternatively, the conference call can be accessed by dialing 1‑888‑390‑0605.

-Over the last 12 months, CPG stock rose by 105.33%.
+Over the last 12 months, CPG stock rose by 116.52%.
+The one-year Crescent Point Energy Corp. stock forecast points to a potential upside of 28.11.
 The average equity rating for CPG stock is currently 2.00, trading closer to a bullish pattern in the stock market.

 Guru’s Opinion on Crescent Point Energy Corp.
 [CPG]: